 But in fact VE and PAS are ethically equivalent because in both cases the intention of the doctor is to end the life of the patient.
 There is little practical difference between placing lethal medication in a patient's hand and placing it in a patient's mouth!
 PAS is simply 'euthanasia one step back'.

 Legalising PAS would also bring in euthanasia because of:

 Doctors have historically always been opposed to both euthanasia and assisted suicide.
 The Hippocratic Oath forbids both as do more recent codes of ethics such as the Declaration of Geneva and The International Code of Medical Ethics.
 The majority of doctors in the UK remain opposed to assisted dying and medical opposition has actually intensified in recent years.
-The largest most recent surveys show only 22-38% of doctors in favour of a change in the law.
-This was made very clear to the House of Lords Select Committee examining Lord Joffe's Assisted Dying for the Terminally Ill Bill.
 The opposition to euthanasia is strongest amongst doctors who work most closely with dying patients and are most familiar with treatments available.
-One of our members is the Association for Palliative Medicine of Great Britain & Ireland, which represents over 800 UK specialists in palliative care.
-Well over 90% of its members are strongly opposed to euthanasia.
-The British Medical Association (BMA), the Royal College of Physicians (RCP), the Royal College of General Practitioners (RCGP), the Royal College of Anaesthetists, the Royal College of Surgeons of Edinburgh, The Royal College of Nursing and the British Geriatric Society also remain strongly opposed to euthanasia.
+82% of members of the Association for Palliative Medicine of Great Britain & Ireland rejected the legalisation of assisted suicide when last polled, and the British Medical Association (BMA), the Royal College of General Practitioners (RCGP) and the British Geriatrics Society remain strongly opposed to euthanasia.